qlik-oss/core-website/docs/tutorials/data-loading/remote-files.md

 ## Running the examples

-Depending on your preference the connector repo contains two different examples.
+The connector repo contains two different examples.
 One is written in Node.js using `enigma.js` and one is utilizing the tool `corectl`.

-Both examples performs the same set of actions:
+Both examples perform the same set of actions:

 1. Creates an app in Qlik Associative Engine
 1. Creates a connection in Qlik Associative Engine that utilizes the gRPC S3 File Connector